sazimi/developer-journey/web-apps.md

 | [BRK1071 - Application modernization with Microsoft Azure](https://myignite.techcommunity.microsoft.com/sessions/65911?source=sessions) | Microsoft Azure is the best cloud for your applications.
 Our full-stack cloud covers frontend, backend, data, intelligence, and DevOps and we meet you where you are on your journey to the cloud.
 Join this session to learn how to modernize applications faster using your preferred technology stack or build applications born in the cloud, uniquely designed to take maximum advantage of the benefits and characteristics of the Azure platform. | 100 |
 | [THR1110 - Your web apps from code to deployed in a minute!](https://myignite.techcommunity.microsoft.com/sessions/66652?source=sessions#ignite-html-anchor) | Web developers want to focus on code, not be held back by the pain of getting an app deployed to Azure App Service.
 In this session, learn how to use Azure CLI to deploy your code to App Service with a single command, regardless of your language. | 200 |

+> **After this step developer has the knowledge about**
+> * Cloud computing in general
+> * Benefits of moving to the cloud
+> * Components of Azure without deep details

+> **Call to action.
+We offer the developer to**
+> * Know more about the service of interest by reading corresponding sections of docs
+> * Attend some online events dedicated to the particular component of Azure
+> * Attend some offline events to know more and meet the dev community

 ---

 ## Engagement